Celestial $sw_{1+\infty}$ algebra in Einstein-Yang-Mills theory: Generalization to Einstein-Yang-Mills

 We can now start iteratively integrating the evolution equations~\eqref{eq:EvolutionQsEYM} for all $s\ge-j+1$.
 We obtain \be \mathcal{Q}_{s}^{\left(j\right)} = \partial_{u}^{-1}\left\{\eth\mathcal{Q}_{s-1}^{\left(j\right)} - ig_{\text{YM}}\left[A,\mathcal{Q}_{s-1}^{\left(j\right)}\right] + \left(j+s-1\right)\sum_{i=0}^{j-1}\partial_{u}^{i}C^{\left(2-i\right)}\bullet\mathcal{Q}_{s-2+i}^{\left(j-i\right)}\right\} \,, \ee starting from $s=-j+1$, with the iterated anti-derivative operator $\partial_{u}^{-n}$ ($n\ge0$) defined in \eqref{eq:anti-u}.

-We will iteratively apply~\eqref{eq:AntiEvolQsEYM}, while also performing a soft/hard decomposition of the charge aspects, that is, we will perturbatively expand the charge aspects in powers of the fields\footnote{For gravity or non-self-interacting gauge fields of other spacetime spin, $\mathcal{Q}_{-j+1}^{2\left(j\right)} = 0$ and the upper limits of the sums change from $s+j+1$ to $\max\left\{1,s+j\right\}$.
+We will iteratively apply~\eqref{eq:AntiEvolQsEYM}, while also performing a soft/hard decomposition of the charge aspects, that is, we will perturbatively expand the charge aspects in powers of the fields\footnote{For gravity or non-self-interacting gauge fields of other spacetime spin, the fact that the $k$-increasing terms in the recursion relations come from charge aspects of spin-weight offset by $2$ units change the upper limits of the sums from $s+j+1$ to $\left\lfloor\frac{s+j}{2}\right\rfloor+1$.
 This is also true for the soft/hard decomposition of $\tilde{q}_{s}^{\left(j\right)}$ and $q_{s}^{\left(j\right)}$ below.}, \be \mathcal{Q}_{s}^{\left(j\right)}(u,x^{A}) = \sum_{k=1}^{s+j+1}\mathcal{Q}_{s}^{k\left(j\right)}(u,x^{A}) \,, \ee with each term $\mathcal{Q}_{s}^{k\left(j\right)}$ containing $1$ insertion of the radiation fields $\bar{N}^{\left(j\right)}$ and $k-1$ insertions of $C^{\left(j\right)}$.
 As in the Einstein-Maxwell case, it suffices to work out the soft ($k=1$) and the leading order hard ($k=2$) charge aspects.
 Starting from $s=-j+1$ and using that the relation between $\mathcal{Q}_{-j}^{\left(j\right)}$ and $\bar{N}^{\left(j\right)}$ from~\eqref{eq:QmjNj}, the algorithm~\eqref{eq:AntiEvolQsEYM} allows to work our way up and eventually arrive at the following expressions

 More explicitly, for each $j=1,2$, these become respectively the following Einstein--Yang-Mills charges,

 Then, performing a similar decomposition for the quasi-conserved renormalized charges, \be \tilde{q}_{s}^{\left(j\right)}(u,x^{A}) = \sum_{k=1}^{s+j+1}\tilde{q}_{s}^{k\left(j\right)}(u,x^{A}) \,, \ee we find, for the soft part, \be \tilde{q}_{s}^{1\left(j\right)} = (-1)^{j}\partial_{u}^{-1}\left\{\alpha_{s}\eth^{s+j}\bar{N}^{\left(j\right)} \right\} \,, \ee where, in deriving the above expression, we have made use of the integral Leibniz rule~\eqref{eq:IntLR2} to write $\tilde{q}_{s}^{1\left(j\right)}$ as a total anti-derivative.
 Next, for the leading order part of the hard charges, $\tilde{q}_s^{2\left(j\right)}$, it is once again sufficient to find $\partial_{u}q_{s}^{2\left(j\right)}$ since this will be the only part of the quadratic charges that will enter the derivation of the $sw_{1+\infty}$ algebra, as we will see at the end of this section.
 Using the quasi-conservation equation~\eqref{eq:EvolutionstqsEYM} for $\tilde{q}_{s}^{\left(j\right)}$, we then find